- Home

 Any money held in a pension is locked away and you can only access it when you reach a certain age.
 This is currently set at 55 if you have a defined contribution or money purchase pension (rising to 57 by 2028), but you’ll need to check with your provider when they will allow you to withdraw your savings.
 Bear in mind that the minimum age at which you can access a private pension is set at 10 years below the State Pension age, and the State Pension age is gradually increasing.

 When you take money out of a pension 25% of withdrawals are tax free, whilst the remaining 75% is subject to income tax.
 The amount you can take tax free from your pension pot is limited to £268,275.
-Find out more in our guide Your pension options at retirement.
+Find out more in our guides Your pension options at retirement and How much tax-free cash can I take from my pension?

 ISAs